the-neural-networker/algorithms/README.md

 # Data Structures and Algorithms

 This repository contains implementations of popular data structures and algorithms.
-Still a work in progress.
+A work in progress.

 Currently implemented data structures: